triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--backend {tensorrtllm,vllm}`

 When benchmarking Triton, this is the backend of the model.
-For the TRT-LLM backend, you currently must set `exclude_input_in_output` to true in the model config to not echo the input tokens in the output. (default: tensorrtllm)
+(default: tensorrtllm)

 ##### `--endpoint <str>`